wp-plugins/formidable/readme.txt

 * Remove slashes from a single entry retrieved from cache
 * Remove slashes added by ajax before saving to db
 * Fixed naming so plugin info and change log links are correct on plugins page
+* Updated default submit button HTML to include [frmurl] for a dynamic url
+* Added nonce fields and checking for increased security
+* Updated duplicate entry checking for more accuracy
+* Added French translation
+* PRO: Added exclude_fields to the form shortcode.
+Ex [formidable id=2 exclude_fields="25,26"]
 * PRO: Allow the field value to be used to filter data from entries values in custom displays
 * PRO: Allow for quotation marks in values used to get stats in the frm-stats shortcode
 * PRO: Fixed entry listing widget to get values from stats for more accuracy
+* PRO: Updated template export to include all form settings
+* PRO: Drop WP_List_Table fallback for < WP 3.1

 = 1.07.01 =
 * Added for attribute to labels for newly created fields